Grand Hotel de la Minerve – When in Rome Experience Classic Hospitality at Grand Hotel de la Minerve

 What’s more, apart from the odd taxi and scooter, this area is predominantly pedestrianised, so you have the feeling of being a timeless part of Rome, with romantic scenes of cobbled squares, fountains, obelisks and a skyline of spires and domes.

-Taxis from the airport are available at a fixed price, and they can take you straight to the entrance of the property, where uniformed doorman in traditional capes and hats will escort you to reception.
+Taxis from the airport are available at a fixed price, and they can take you straight to the entrance of the property, where a uniformed doorman in traditional capes and hats will escort you to reception.

 Ambiance

 As one of Rome’s grand dames, expect the look and feel of a Grand Hotel.
 Although the property has been updated in the last few decades, the Grand Hotel de la Minerve maintains a traditional, old school feel – and there’s certainly plenty of charm in that.
-One can imagine the hotel during the era of the Grand Tour, playing host to the privileged of the time.
+One can imagine the hotel during the era of the Grand Tour, playing host to the privileges of the time.

 Service from front desk, the concierge and the bar was attentive, formal yet friendly – in keeping with the ambiance and style of the hotel.